Green-Software-Foundation/if-docs/docs/users/how-to-use-the-explain-feature.md

 ## When _not_ to use `explainer`

-In manifests where you are only using generic plugins, or override all the metadata loaded in from the plugin source code, `explainer` will simply echo back information from your `initialize` block since all the parameter metadata is set there.
-In these cases, the `explain` block is probably redundant information as you could just read the same information in your manifest's `plugins` section.
-The point of `explain` is to confirm what units and parameters are being passed through a pipeline when you have a mixture of plugins from many sources whose parameter metadata is defined in-code and in-manifest.
+In IMPs where you are only using generic plugins, or override all the metadata loaded in from the plugin source code, `explainer` will simply echo back information from your `initialize` block since all the parameter metadata is set there.
+In these cases, the `explain` block is probably redundant information as you could just read the same information in your IMP's `plugins` section.
+The point of `explain` is to confirm what units and parameters are being passed through a pipeline when you have a mixture of plugins from many sources whose parameter metadata is defined in-code and in-IMP.